 - In separate, specific age groups: Littles (ages 5-8), Middles (ages 9-12), Teens (ages 13-18) and Adults (ages 18 and older).
 Activities in each are age-appropriate activities which include play, games, drama, art writing and other creative exercises which allow the child to express themselves honestly and relate to other grieving children.

-Each week the grief support groups will focus on a different topic relating to grief.
+- In a curriculum professionally written and supervised where each week the grief support groups focus on a different topic relating to grief such as

 - Hope for the Future